XamarinUniversity/build2018-labs/lab1/README.md

 ### Adding a title

 Notice that the screen looks a bit crammed, and there's a blank bar across the top.
-Since we added navigation support, we now have a spot for a _Title_ to be displayed.
-Let's adjust a few properties on our main and detail pages to take advantage of this.
+This is due to the navigation support you just added to the app.
+This blank area is a convenient place for a _Title_ to be displayed.
+Let's adjust a few properties on the main and detail pages to take advantage of this.

 1. Open **NoteEntryEditPage.xaml** and locate the `ContentPage` root element.